 Transplant related KS

-This type of KS is very rare and is most common in people who have weakened or damaged immune systems For example, people who have had an organ transplant operation.
-These people need to take drugs to stop their bodies rejecting the donated organ.
-These drugs suppress the immune system.
+This type of KS is very rare and is most common in people with lowered immunity.
+This includes people who had a stem cell or organ transplant.
+These people need to take drugs to stop their bodies rejecting the new organ or stem cells.
+These drugs supress the immune system.
+They are called immunosuppressive drugs or immunosupressents.

 AIDS related KS